 Pull yourself up by your bootstraps

-Improve your situation by your own efforts.
+To 'pull yourself up by your bootstraps' is to improve your situation by your own unaided efforts.

 The origin of this descriptive phrase isn't known.
 It refers of course to boots and the straps that some boots have attatched to help the wearer pull them on and to the imagined feat of a lifting oneself off the ground by pulling on one's bootstraps.
 This impossible task is supposed to exemplify the achievement in getting out of a difficult situation by one's own efforts.